2ndQuadrant/pglogical/README.md

   where all nodes' queues are plugged by prevening new xacts from being committed, then flushed to the peer nodes.
-This ensures there are no xacts in the queue that can't be applied once table structure has changed. pglogical doesn't do this, so care must be taken when using mutual multi-master.
+This ensures there are no xacts in the queue that can't be applied once table structure has changed. pglogical doesn't do this so multi-master replication (where nodes replicate to each other) is not yet supported.
   See "limitations".

 See "limitations and restrictions" for more information.